spacelift-io/user-documentation/docs/concepts/policy/terraform-plan-policy.md

 Cool, so the run stopped in its tracks and awaits human decision.
 At this point we still have a choice to either [confirm](../run/#discarded) or [discard](../run/#discarded) the run.
 In the latter case, you will likely want to revert the commit that caused the problem - otherwise all subsequent runs will be affected.

-The minimal example for the above rule is available in the [Rego playground](https://play.openpolicyagent.org/p/IpwP5nWB6f).
+The minimal example for the above rule is available in the [Rego playground](https://play.openpolicyagent.org/p/IpwP5nWB6f){: rel="nofollow"}.

 ## Cookbook